GenslerAppsPod/javascript-katas/public/jquery/lab9/README.md

 ## What you will Learn?

-This Lab-9 teaches you how to inject some html in existing DOM element using the utility function _inhectHtml().
+This Lab-9 teaches you how to inject some html in existing DOM element using the utility function _injectHtml().

 ## Instructions:

 Create the new tool.

- Open js in the editor and add a private method _createDiv:
+ Open .js in the editor and add a private method _createDiv():

 	  _createDiv:function(){